 The board runs its own process.
-It will consider all submissions, hold a hearing (unless no-one wants to be heard), and make a final decision on the matter, independently from the EPA and the Minister.
+It considers all submissions, holds a hearing (unless no-one wants to be heard), and makes a final decision on the matter, independently from the EPA and the Minister.

 We provide administrative support services to all boards of inquiry.
 This ranges from organising the logistics of the hearing, to commissioning specialist advice to assist the board.

 How the board is selected